-The New Jersey Inheritance Tax is a tax imposed at death on beneficiaries of a New Jersey estate based on the assets each beneficiary receives.
-However, property received by "Class A" beneficiaries (i.e., spouses, parents, children, grandchildren) and "Class E" beneficiaries (i.e., qualifying charities) is exempt from the tax, which means that many estates do not incur the Inheritance Tax at all.
-And the New Jersey Estate tax is reduced by the amount of any Inheritance Tax paid, to prevent double taxation.
-So, in effect, a taxable estate over \$675,000 would pay only the higher of the Inheritance Tax (if applicable) or the New Jersey Estate Tax.
+The New Jersey inheritance tax is a tax imposed at death on beneficiaries of a New Jersey estate based on the assets each beneficiary receives and was not repealed by the new legislation.
+However, property received by "Class A" beneficiaries (i.e., spouses, parents, children, grandchildren) and "Class E" beneficiaries (i.e., qualifying charities) is exempt from the tax, which means that many estates do not incur the inheritance tax at all.

-Moreover, while New Jersey does not have a gift tax, the Inheritance Tax includes a "contemplation of death" rule for gifts made within three years of death.
-That is, if substantial gifts were made within three years of death, those gifts will be presumed made as part of a plan to avoid New Jersey Inheritance Tax and will therefore be included in the computation of that tax (but not necessarily in the computation of the New Jersey Estate Tax).
+Moreover, while New Jersey does not have a gift tax, the inheritance tax includes a "contemplation of death" rule for gifts made within three years of death.
+That is, if substantial gifts were made within three years of death, those gifts will be presumed made as part of a plan to avoid New Jersey inheritance tax and will therefore be included in the computation of that tax.
 That presumption can be rebutted if the gifts were not in fact made in contemplation of death as part of the donor's testamentary plan, but the burden of proof is on the taxpayer.
 (If the gifts made were not "substantial", they may still be subject to tax, but the taxpayer is relieved of the presumption that they were made in contemplation of death.)
-However, bear in mind the exemptions to the New Jersey Inheritance Tax: if those gifts were made to a spouse, child, grandchild, parent or qualified charity, they will still remain exempt from the Inheritance Tax, even if presumed to have been made in contemplation of death and therefore otherwise subject to the computation of that tax.
+However, bear in mind the exemptions to the New Jersey inheritance tax: if those gifts were made to a spouse, child, grandchild, parent or qualified charity, they will still remain exempt from the inheritance tax, even if presumed to have been made in contemplation of death and therefore otherwise subject to the computation of that tax.

-The New Jersey Inheritance Tax is due eight months from date of death, and a return (Form IT-R) must be filed if any portion of the estate passes to someone other than a Class A beneficiary.
-Note that the New Jersey Inheritance Tax will apply to non-residents who own real estate or tangible property located in New Jersey, based on the value of that property.
+The New Jersey inheritance tax is due eight months from date of death, and a return (Form IT-R) must be filed if any portion of the estate passes to someone other than a Class A beneficiary.
+Note that the New Jersey inheritance tax will apply to non-residents who own real estate or tangible property located in New Jersey, based on the value of that property.